bikeshaving/crank/website/documents/guides/02-elements.md

 ```

 ## Element Diffing
 Crank uses the same “virtual DOM” diffing algorithm made popular by React, where we compare elements by tag and position to reuse DOM nodes.
-This approach allows you to write declarative code which focuses on producing the right tree, while the framework does the dirty work of managing state and mutating the DOM.
+This approach allows you to write declarative code which focuses on producing the right tree, while the framework does the dirty work of mutating the DOM efficiently.

 ```jsx
 renderer.render(